 Historically there have also been linguistic difficulties.
 CEE has more than twenty official languages and many more unofficial ones, most of which are mutually unintelligible and some of which, like Estonian, Hungarian, Georgian and Azeri, are not Indo-European.
 Contrary to what might be expected, CEE citizens seldom learn other CEE languages in school.
 A sustained attempt was made during the communist period to impose Russian as a common second language for the region, but this attempt has been discontinued since the fall of communism.
 Until the rise of English in the last generation, CEE has thus lacked an academic lingua franca, hindering the development of a pan-regional academic culture.

 There are thus important opportunities for the creation of powerful academic networks in CEE.
-Three potential networks are outlined here, reflecting the research areas identified in 3.1.
+Three potential networks are outlined here.

 Analytical philosophy and theology.
 Analytical philosophy is likely to become the dominant kind of philosophy practiced in CEE over the next generation, but it remains uncertain what form it will take.
 There is much interest in the region in those strands of the analytical tradition that are more open to Big Questions research: Richard Swinburne, Peter van Inwagen and Alvin Plantinga are all admired figures in circles of younger CEE scholars.
 But there is also pressure to adopt a thoroughly secularised model of analytical philosophy, represented by figures like Daniel Dennett or AC Grayling.
 There is an important window of opportunity for funding bodies here: if they can create and support networks of analytical philosophers open to Big Questions research, they could decisively influence the character of analytical philosophy as it develops in the next generation.
 Some key individuals include Daniel Kodaj (Eötvös Loránd), Janko Necic (Belgrade), Slobodan Perovic (Belgrade), Alin Cucu (Romania), Bruno Mölder (Tartu) Heidy Meriste (Tartu) Stanislaw Ruczaj (Cracow), Vojko Strahovnik (Ljubljana), and Monika Walczak (Lublin). (for further information see the scholars in section 3.3 above).